Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-06-01_SettingUpABlazorProject/Index.md

 ﻿---
-title: Setting Up A Blazor WASM Application
+title: How To Create A Blazor Application
 description: In this blog post we will demonstrate how to setup a blazor application
-permalink: /blog/setup-a-blazor-application
+permalink: /blog/create-a-blazor-application
-canonical: /blog/setup-a-blazor-application
+canonical: /blog/create-a-blazor-application
-image-url: /img/blog/2022-08-31/css.png
+image-url: /img/blog/2022-06-1/create-new-blazor-app.png
 image-text: Create A New Blazor Project
 author-name: James Amattey
 author-image: james
-posted-on: March 20th, 2022
+posted-on: June 1st, 2022
-read-time: 2 min
+read-time: 3 min
 ---

-This post will run you through the process of creating a new blazor project.
+This post will run you through the process of creating a new blazor application.

 ---

-Blazor applications can be developed in one of two ways
+Blazor applications can be created using one of two ways

 - An Integrated Development Environment
 - The .NET CLI